amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

   }
 ```

-The main difference is that instad of a `.then`, we are using `.subscribe`.
+The main difference is that instead of a `.then`, we are using `.subscribe`.
 Everything else remains the same (for now).

 That's it, let's test it out!

-Run this commands on your terminal:
+Run these commands on your terminal:

 ```sh
 ## run node server